nunocaseiro/trailblazer/README.md

 Using these macros significantly reduces boilerplate code and enforces a consistent structure for your navigation logic.

-## Navigation
+## Detailed usage

-Trailblazer provides several methods for navigation:
+Trailblazer provides several Coordinator type for navigation:

+### NavigationCoordinator

+NavigationCoordinator implements NavigationStack.

+Supported `@Route` return types:
+- `some View`
+- `any Coordinatable`

+Functions:

+- `setRoot` - Sets a new root view for the navigation stack.
 - `route` - Navigates to another route.
 - `present` - Presents route modally (sheet or fullScreenCover).
 - `pop` - Removes the latest route from the stack.